 Every muscle is tensed and my head starts to ache and I feel like breaking something.
 It’s like nothing’s safe.
 What’s going to go next?
 Why not just leave me here in my room, with my stuff, in my time.
 His place is half-empty, an in-between and it doesn’t feel like a home.
 Do they expect kids should split themselves in two?
 Sliced right down the middle because the adults can’t sort themselves out.

 I’m not pretending.
-They think everything’s fine, like I’m taking it well, and adapting, but they’ll see one day.
-There’s this term, broken homes, my mum went on about it once, of course it’s old fashioned and she hates it.
+They think everything’s fine, like I’m taking it well, I’ve adapted, but they’ll see one day.
+There’s this term, broken homes.
+Mum went off about it once – of course it’s old-fashioned and she hates it.
 But I’d bring it back.
 They’ll figure out one day how they broke my world.
 I wish I had choices at least.
-And I want to stay right where I am.
-Every day and every weekend because they are my weekends too.
+I want to stay right here and that’s every night, and every weekend because they’re my weekends too.